digideskio/legal/terms_of_use.md

 <dd>modify, interfere, intercept, disrupt or hack the forum;</dd>

-<dd>misuse the forum by knowingly introducing viruses, Trojans, worms, logic bombs or other similar material or by undertaking any other action which would harm the forum, any forum user’s equipment or have a detrimental impact on any forum user’s experience of using the forum;</dd>
+<dd>misuse the forum by knowingly introducing viruses, Trojans, worms, logic bombs or other similar material or by undertaking any other action which would harm the forum, any forum user's equipment or have a detrimental impact on any forum user's experience of using the forum;</dd>

 <dd>collect any data from the forum other than in accordance with these Terms of Use;</dd>